 At our annual Community Gathering on 10 June 2014 at Aboyne Hall, we unveiled our third contingent of 9 projects that received Mini-Grants this year.
 Also, we shared stories about the impact of past grants, had a panel discussing the breadth of community needs and gave a status update on the growth of our young Community Foundation.
 Grants were from Cedarcliff Fund, Community Fund and, for the first time this year, Alma and David Jack Youth Recreation Fund.
 We are pleased to be able to support these projects, a diverse and innovative cross section, highlighting our community at its best. =

-ALMA AND DAVID JACK YOUTH RECREATION FUND GRANT RECIPIENTS:
+ELMA AND DAVID JACK FAMILY YOUTH RECREATION FUND GRANT RECIPIENTS:

 This program provides funds to assist families in purchasing children’s sports equipment such as hockey skates, soccer cleats, baseball gloves and running shoes for gym class.
 Community Resource Centre outreach staff coordinate the program that provides up to $200 per child per year.